Thursday, August 7, 2025

 Did you know that the Jewish patriarch Jacob (Israel) met Rachel when he was 70 years old, then served 7 years for her before marrying her a week after he was tricked into marrying Leah?
 So he married Leah and Rachel when he was 77, then served another 7 years for Rachel.

-Rachel was barren for the first 7 years of her marriage, although some ancient Jewish rabbinical sources say it was 14 years.
+Rachel was barren for the first several years of her marriage, while her sister Leah was bearing sons for Jacob.
+Although the Bible does not state exactly how long she was barren, some ancient Jewish rabbinical sources say it was 14 years.
 The midrash relates that Rachel was twenty-two years old when she was married to Jacob (Seder Olam Rabbah 2), and her barrenness lasted for fourteen years (Seder Eliyahu Rabbah 18, p.
 99).

-Benjamin was born within the same year they leave Laban’s house.
+Benjamin was born within the same year they left Laban’s house.
 Year 2302

 Joseph was 6 years older than Benjamin, so he was born in 2296.